Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing number of layers in the presence of physical noise for Trotter-based algorithms and RLCU-based algorithms

 \subsection{Suzuki--Trotter-based algorithm}

 We first analyze the Suzuki--Trotter algorithm under physical noise.
-We quantify this trade-off by bounding the total distance between the ideal evolution and the noisy Trotter channel, using the properties of the diamond distance defined in \cref{subsec:trotter_first_order}.
-The noisy channel of each Trotter step is
+We quantify this trade-off by bounding the total distance between the ideal evolution and the noisy Trotter channel, using the properties of the diamond distance defined in \cref{subsec:trotter_first_order}, modeling the noisy channel of each Trotter microstep as

-where $\mathcal{U}_\delta^\ell$ denotes the unitary channel corresponding to the $\ell$-th elementary operation (i.e., the Pauli rotation gate) and $\mathcal{N}_\ell$ is the noise process associated with the $\ell$-th elementary operation.
+where $\mathcal{U}_\delta^\ell$ denotes the unitary channel corresponding to the $\ell$-th elementary operation (i.e., the Pauli rotation gate) of the microstep $\mathcal{S}^{(k)}_{\delta}$ and $\mathcal{N}_\ell$ is the noise process associated with the $\ell$-th elementary operation.
+Note that one microstep contains $\Upsilon_k L$ elementary gates, since the Hamiltonian has $L$ Pauli terms.
 The distance between the noise-free ideal channel and the noisy channel is

-where $\mathcal{S}_{k,\delta}$ denotes the channel for one layer of the order-$k$ Trotter formula and we use the triangle inequality and the contractivity~\cref{eq:D_contractive_rewrite}.
-Therefore, for the $k$th-order Suzuki--Trotter algorithm, the total distance between the ideal channel $\mathcal{U}_t$ and the noisy channel $(\mathcal{E}_\delta^{\mathrm{noisy}})^d $ is
+where $\mathcal{S}^{(k)}_{\delta}$ denotes the channel for one microstep of the order-$k$ Trotter formula and we use the triangle inequality and the contractivity~\cref{eq:D_contractive_rewrite}.
+Therefore, for the $k$th-order Suzuki--Trotter algorithm and a normalized observable $O$ with $\|O\|_\infty\le1$, the bias of the expectation value is bounded by